Staying active can strengthen bones and preserve mobility.

 If your doctor has recently diagnosed you with osteoporosis, or if you've already had a fracture, you might be avoiding exercise for fear of breaking another bone.
 Yet staying active is exactly what you should be doing right now.

-"If you've already had one fracture, the risk of an additional fracture is very high, so you have to do everything possible to lessen the likelihood that will happen.
-You need to try to increase bone density and prevent falls, and that's where exercise is so important," stresses Dr. David Slovik, associate professor of medicine at Harvard Medical School and endocrinologist at Massachusetts General Hospital.
+If you've already had one fracture, the risk of an additional fracture is very high, so you have to do everything possible to lessen the likelihood that will happen.
+You need to try to increase bone density and prevent falls, and that's where exercise is so important.

 Exercise reduces your risk not only of falling, but also of fracturing a bone if you do fall.
 An analysis published in BMJ found that programs of balance, strength, and resistance training reduced the odds of falls resulting in fractures by more than 60%.

 An exercise program for osteoporosis should include four components:

 - Weight-bearing exercises force your body to work against gravity, which helps to strengthen bones.
 Examples include walking, climbing stairs, playing tennis, and dancing.
 Higher-impact activities strengthen bone more than lower-impact exercises, but only do what your fitness level allows.

 - Muscle-strengthening exercises use weights or your body's own resistance to work against gravity.
 Examples include lifting free weights, using a weight machine, working with resistance bands, and lifting your own body weight.
 Do these types of exercises at least twice a week.